Real Property Tax

 Manufactured home tax is assessed by the County Auditor and is collected by the County Treasurer.
 The taxes are strictly on the manufactured home and not on the land on which it is located.
 The property owner is billed separately for their real estate tax.

-Due Dates: The first half 2022 Manufactured Home tax due date will be March 11, 2022.
-The second half 2022 Manufactured Home tax due date will be August 5, 2022.
+Due Dates: The first half 2023 Manufactured Home tax due date will be March 10, 2023.
+The second half 2023 Manufactured Home tax due date is July 28, 2023.
 Manufactured home taxes are due semi-annually typically in March and August each year.
 Payments must be received in the Treasurer's Office, or contain a U.S. Postal Service postmark, by the due date reflected on the semi-annual tax bill.
 Per section 323.12(B) of the Ohio Revised Code, a private meter postmark on an envelope is not a valid postmark for purposes of establishing the date of payment.

 Legal Action: If the taxes are not paid within sixty days after the Auditor delivers the delinquent manufactured home tax list to the Treasurer, you and your home may be subject to collection proceedings for tax delinquency.